 Mary Koon is a 2011 graduate of Chicago Theological Seminary.
-Mary, her husband Jim, and family moved to the Twin Cities two years ago from Chicago, IL.
-Jim’s work as a banker has taken them around the country, and Mary has served in Christian Education and Small group coordination at churches in NC and IL.
+Mary, her husband Jim, and family moved to the Twin Cities six years ago from Chicago, IL. .
 In 2011, Mary was hired as director of Faith Formation for children and adults.
 In 2014, she received a call from Oak Grove to serve as Associate Pastor and was installed in November of 2014.
 Mary continues to work with children and families, Adult Faith Formation, Deacons, and worship leadership.
 She enjoys making space for people of all ages to learn, grow and serve together.
 Mary and her husband, Jim, are the parents of four grown children, and one daughter-in-law.
 They are smitten grandparents to two grandchildren.
 When she isn’t at church, Mary enjoys walking, reading, and being with her family.

 Beth Angerhofer came with Oak Grove with over 20 years managing Customer Service departments (for Pillsbury and U of MN Physicians) both domestically and internationally.
 She has extenstive experience working with data and loves interacting with the entire Oak Grove community.
 Beth earned here Master’s Degree in Foods in Business from Kansas State University and her undergraduate degree at Auburn University.
 Her family includes husband, Paul; her grown daughter, Annie; and 2 beautiful dogs.
 Beth has been a Bloomington resident for over 30 years, and is an active member at nearby St. Luke’s Lutheran Church.

 Judy Cooper received music education degrees from both Augsburg College (BA) and the University of St. Thomas (MA in Music Education).
 She taught music in the Bloomington School system for 34 years, at many different schools and grades.